 Instead of using the pve-firewall command, the nftables-based firewall uses proxmox-firewall.
 It is a systemd service, so you can start and stop it via systemctl:

-'''

-systemctl start proxmox-firewall

-systemctl stop proxmox-firewall
+systemctl start proxmox-firewall systemctl stop proxmox-firewall systemctl status proxmox-firewall

-'''

 Stopping the firewall service will remove all generated rules.